Babworth House: Hordern family

-In 1910, Samuel Hordern II purchased Mount Adelaide.
-When he purchased it, Samuel had been married to Charlotte (daughter of shipping magnate and later Premier of New South Wales, Sir John See), and he and his wife had three children.
-As Samuel Hordern II already enjoyed the benefits of a modern home at Strathfield, it is unlikely that the house was the reason for his purchase of the Mount Adelaide property.
-Mount Adelaide House was an old house in a modern age, lacking domestic convenience, modern plumbing and sanitation and in an architectural style with which his grandparents would have been more familiar.
-It was scarcely a suitable residence for the successful modern businessman.
-It did however have a wonderful position, views and large grounds.
-Moreover, it was here in the neighbourhood of Darling Point, that a new generation of prosperous merchants and businessmen were building their twentieth century houses much as a previous generation had done before them.
-Mount Adelaide would be demolished and a new home built for Samuel and his family.
-The Horderns favoured the work done by the architectural firm Morrow and De Putron and a new residence was designed at Mount Adelaide in 1912.

-In 1912, the old house had been pulled down and plans prepared for the new residence.
+Anthony (1788–1869) and Ann (1791–1871) Hordern established the retailing dynasty Anthony Hordern & Sons in 1823 and became very wealthy.
+They, and their descendants, owned and built many large, important heritage listed properties in Sydney and the NSW Southern Highlands.

+In 1910, their great-grandson Sir Samuel Hordern (1879–1956) purchased Mount Adelaide and demolished the old house.
+Between 1912–1915 he built a grand 2 storey home, "Babworth House", designed by architectural firm Morrow and De Putron.

 A brief description in the Sydney Morning Herald gave some idea about the character of the new house: 'The building, which will contain about 40 rooms including a magnificent billiard room will be finished with the most up-to-date appointments and all the latest labour saving devices.
 The furnishings throughout will be of the richest character.
 The joiner's work will be in English oak, cedar and Queensland maple, highly polished.
 The plaster enrichments will be on a lavish scale and everything will be worked pout in special details.
 The design throughout will be in modern Renaissance, and when complete the building should be one of the finest residences in Sydney.'

 The estimated cost of the work was from A£30,00040,000.
 The house was on a grand scale with high quality finishes.
 It appears that it was not until 1915 that Samuel Hordern and his family took up residence in their new home, called Babworth House.
 Its style and location were sure marks of a class of commercial entrepreneurs which had established itself as part of the Sydney social elite.